 The ways to eat flowers are limitless.
 From sweet to savory, there are edible flowers that fit into nearly every flavor profile.
 While some home gardeners may choose to grow plants specifically for their flowers, many garden vegetables serve a dual purpose.
-Squash, for example, produces a delectable veggie as well as delicate edible blooms.
+Squash, for example, produces delectable veggies as well as delicate, edible blooms.
 The same is also true for many types of garden herbs.

 When it comes to preparing edible flower recipes, ensuring the safety of your guests is of the greatest importance.
 Not all flowers are edible.
 In fact, many flowers are toxic and can cause serious harm to those who consume them.
 Before adding any flower to food, always make certain that the bloom is safe for use.

 Beyond ensuring that it’s safe to use flowers as food, knowing the origin of the plant will also be important.
 Since the flowers will be eaten, it is imperative that the bloom is free of any chemical residue.
 When purchasing floral produce, always make sure that the package is explicitly labeled as being “edible.”
 Flowers obtained from roadsides or florists should never be used, as they are likely contaminated by ornamental pesticides, herbicides, or animal manures.